Samsung/tizen-docs/docs/application/native/guides/connectivity/softap.md

 ## Releasing all resources

-To release all SoftAP resources:
+To release the SoftAP resources:

 1. Unregister callback functions.
     ```